ORGONAUT

 • velocity changes where data is available

-The delta page is intentionally filtered to changed records only.
+The delta page is intentionally filtered to changed records only and reads like a compact diff review.

 Use deltas to compare options, not just to confirm assumptions.